HighFive 3.0.0

 and include/highfive/H5Version.hpp

-.At this point there should be a commit on master which will be the release candidate.
-Don't tag it yet.
+.At this point there should be a commit on master.
+Now create the release.

 *.tar.gz